Get Smarter Every Day

 Finance often evokes a negative association, and that can be broken by putting the experience in a positive light and allowing the service to be a real support.

 Many banks at the summit are also much more concerned with their banking app.
-Interaction Designer Roelien Tippe states: “There is an increasing seperation between the purpose of the website and the purpose of the banking app.
+Interaction Designer Roelien Tippe states: “There is an increasing separation between the purpose of the website and the purpose of the banking app.
 The website is mainly focused on marketing and the app is primarily focused on serving the customer and onboarding.
 But both channels are merged seamlessly."

 Do you want to be inspired as well?